-David Chickering (pictured above with his daughter) is the Housefellow for Mudge House, a large first-year residence hall (and mansion) in the Morewood corridor of Carnegie Mellon University’s campus.
-In addition to his role as Housefellow, David is the assistant director of Student Life, the Student Affairs college liaison to the Schools of Art and Music, an instructor for the environmental course called Privilege, Responsibility, and Community, and the liaison to the university’s neighbors on Beeler Street.
+David Chickering (pictured above with his daughter) is the Housefellow for Morewood E-Tower.
+In addition to his role as Housefellow, David is an Associate Director for Residential Education, the Student Affairs college liaison to the Schools of Art and Music, an instructor for the environmental course called Privilege, Responsibility, and Community, coordinator for RA (Resident Assistant) recruitment, selection, training, and assessment, and the liaison to the university’s neighbors on Beeler Street.

 David earned his undergraduate degree in theatre and English and his master’s in higher education, both from the The University of Iowa.

 A member of the Carnegie Mellon community for 14 years, David has lots of great stuff to share!

 I was looking for a selective school with creative students.
 I was also looking for a city with a National League baseball team, green spaces, good coffee, and character.
 I did not know much about Carnegie Mellon or Pittsburgh before I was asked to apply.
 I have fallen in love with both.

 What are you looking forward to for the Morewood E-Tower community in the year ahead?

 I took a year away from being active in a house orientation, so I am excited to help set the tone for an amazing year in E-tower throughout orientation.
 I am looking forward to watching a random group of students take ownership in creating a supportive community.

 What is an important life lesson you have learned from a student or students?

 I learned from a student and his friends to wear two different styles of socks every day.
 There are so many reasons to do so.
 I highly recommend it.

 Outside of work, what are your hobbies/interests?
 What are you passionate about?